SoSoSammy/SoSoSammy/README.md

 - 👋 Hi, I’m @SoSoSammy
 - 👀 I’m interested in full-stack web development
-- 🌱 I’m currently studying Java
+- 🌱 I’m currently studying React

 <!---
 SoSoSammy/SoSoSammy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.